 Interesting insights on how humans an machines jointly manage large structures,

-for exampling navigating and and aircraft carrier.
+for exampling navigating and aircraft carrier.

 “Turning Points in Western Technology” by Donald Cardwell